jonbenfri/bathroom-monitor-v2/README.md

 When the bathroom door is opened or closed, an ESP8266 interrupt is triggered, sending the door status via websockets to the nodejs server.

-The nodejs server emits a signal to all connected clients informing of the new door status (open or cosed).
+The nodejs server emits a signal to all connected clients informing of the new door status (open or closed).

 When users browse to node.js server (e.g. localhost:8080), door status is polled and displayed on a web page.